tueddy/DelphiGemini/README.md

 **Embeddings** are numerical representations of text inputs that enable a variety of unique applications, including *clustering*, *measuring similarity*, and *information retrieval*.
 For an introduction, take a look at the [Embeddings guide](https://ai.google.dev/gemini-api/docs/embeddings). <br/>
 See also the [embeddings models](https://ai.google.dev/gemini-api/docs/models/gemini#text-embedding).

-In the following examples, we will use the procedure, 'Display' to simplify the examples.
+In the following examples, we will use the procedure 'Display' to simplify the examples.

 ```Pascal
   procedure Display(Sender: TObject; const Chat: TChat);